kelhallaoui/MRI_DataManager/README.md

 ---
 # Acknowledgements

-We ask that any works which use this package for feature extraction acknowledge the authors of MRI DataManager Karim El Hallaoui and Anson Leung.
+We ask that any works which uses this package for feature extraction acknowledge the MRI DataManager and its authors.

 ---
 # Install MedPy for python3
 ```
 sudo pip install nibabel pydicom